 We love using Instant Pot to make easy and delicious dishes.
-Our Instant Pot Orange Chicken is the most popular recipe on the blog.
+Our Pressure Cooker Orange Chicken is the most popular recipe on the blog.
 Other readers’ favorite dishes are Instant Pot Tuscan Chicken Pasta, Instant Pot Mongolian Beef, and Instant Pot Mongolia Chicken.

 The Best Instant Pot Orange Chicken

-The Instant Pot Orange Chicken is made entirely in the Instant Pot, so fewer dishes for you to clean.
+The Orange Chicken is made entirely in the Pressure Cooker/Instant Pot, so fewer dishes for you to clean.
 Made with orange juice and orange zest gives the dish an amazingly fresh aroma.
 Sweet and hearty, served over brown rice, this dinner is so much healthier than takeout and also budget-friendly, as you will have leftovers that taste great.